 Foreign investment in Dubai plummets in first half 2020

-The Middle East financial and trade hub drew in 12 billion dirhams ($3.3 billion) in the six months to June 30, according to a government of Dubai statement released on Monday.
+The Middle East financial and trade centre drew in 12 billion dirhams ($3.3 billion) in the six months to June 30, the Dubai government said in a statement.

 The statement did not provide a comparative figure, but the government last year reported 46.6 billion dirhams in first half foreign direct investment.